JazzMaster/LazGFX/README.md

 ALL ELSE FAILS:

-	Revert to SDL and its manuals, both off and online.
+	Revert to  manuals, both off and online.
-    DO NOT attempt to rewrite this main unit core routines, they are modelled after SDLv2.
+    DO NOT attempt to rewrite this main unit core routines UNLESS YOU KNOW WHAT YOU ARE DOING.
     I am aware of the "Surface is really a Texture" code tweaks that have not been fully implemented yet.

-    If you want v1 (surface only ops) instead, then FORK ME- and get to work!!
-    -I hear HedgeWars uses v1 if you are code inclined to wade thru the sources.

-    Surface routines and PageFlipping are SDLv1, not v2.
-    My focus is version 2.

 ## Why --Pascal-- and why now and why THIS WAY?

-		-Its FUN and EASY to write code for
-		-Full 16, 256, RGB, and RGBA support (32BIT) up to 1080p.
+		-Its FUN and EASY to write code for	(I like puzzles) -Full 16, 256, RGB, and RGBA support (32BIT) up to 1080p.

 		-TCanvas for Laz doesnt quite do the job.